 Using Vegetables as a Vitamin B Source

 Vitamin B is known to help store energy and utilize carbohydrates, produce red blood cells, aid in digestion, promote a healthy nervous system and more.
-These health benefits translate to less heart disease, lower risk of birth defect, clearer brain function and healthy skin.
+These health benefits translate to less heart disease, lower risk of birth defect, clearer brain function, and healthy skin.
 B12 is the only compound that is found in animal products and must come from supplements in a vegetarian diet.
 Certain vegetables for B Vitamins bear higher or lower levels of the individual dietary compounds.

 There are plenty of vegetarian ways to bring Vitamin B into your diet, such as with nuts and whole grains, but these are not as readily absorbed as the sources from animal products.
 Therefore, vegans and vegetarians should rely upon supplements and fortified foods like cereals to ensure adequate Vitamin B.

 A varied diet is considered the best way to achieve each form of the nutrient.
-As a general rule, leafy greens, avocados and starchy vegetables contain high levels of certain Vitamin B compounds.
+As a general rule, leafy greens, avocados, and starchy vegetables contain high levels of certain Vitamin B compounds.
 In order to get enough of each, a targeted approach to eating veggies with Vitamin B can help achieve an overall balance of each compound.

 Sources for Thiamin, Niacin, Folate and Riboflavin